 The School of Literature, Media, and Communication supports a variety of creative and cultural programs to enrich, expand, and enhance the cultural climate of the Georgia Institute of Technology and the community through the ongoing presentation of intellectually and aesthetically challenging programs.

 Creative.
 Career.
 Origination.
 The CoLab serves students in the School of Literature, Media, and Communication by supporting, educating, and amplifying the creative work of our students.
-A three-room suite, the CoLab consists of a gallery space, a career advisement and portfolio review office, and a working studio.
-In the CoLab's studio students may expand their skills on our state-of-the-art technology, check out equipment to expand their portfolios (such as drawing tablets), work privately or in groups, or simply decompress and make some origami or paint with watercolors.
+A three-room suite, the CoLab consists of an art gallery, a career advisement and portfolio review office, and a working digital art studio.
+In CoLab Studio students may expand their skills on our state-of-the-art technology, check out equipment to expand their portfolios (such as drawing tablets), work privately or in groups, or simply decompress and make origami or paint with watercolors.
 CoLab interns work on real world client projects with guidance from the Creative Director to make deliverables for our campus partners and affiliates.

 DramaTech, Atlanta's oldest theatre company, uncovers and nourishes the creative talents of Georgia Tech's future engineers, managers, architects, scientists, and leaders talents that might otherwise go undeveloped in the world of calculators, computers, designs, and formulas.
 Each season, DramaTech Theatre produces high-quality plays, musicals, variety shows and improvisation performances that cover the spectrum of theatrical history.